LuisSalTorro/simpleTycoonGame/README.md

 # simpleTycoonGame
-A simple tycoon game with no GUI
+A simple tycoon game with a simple GUI layout